kaloprojects/KALO-ESP32-Voice-Chat-AI-Friends/README.md

 Code supports ongoing dialog sessions, means LLM memories the chat history.
 This allows follow-up dialogs, example: User Q1: 'who was Albert Einstein?' - and later (after OpenAI response) - User Q2: 'was _he_ also a musician and _did he_ have kids?').

+User can define his own "system prompt" (in header of library 'lib_OpenAI_Chat.ino'), allowing to build a ESP32 chat device with a self defined 'personality' for dedicated use cases.

 Architecture: All is coded in C++ native (no server based components needed, no Node.JS or Python scripts or websockets used), AUDIO handling coded natively in C++ for I2S devices (microphone and speaker).
 Just copy all .ino files into one folder and insert your personal credentials into the header sections.

 ESP32 chat device (Wifi connected) can be triggered by voice completely (no Serial Monitor a/o keyboard a/o connected computer needed).
 Serial Monitor is optional, useful in case the device is used as _Text ChatGPT_ device only (no voice recording, no Deepgram registration needed).